Skip to main content

 About Us

 Minnesota is a top 10 state in a variety of livability measures (according to U.S. News): healthcare, employment, and education.
 We rank seventh in the country for PreK through 12th grade education.
 That said, student achievement results indicate massive disparities in educational outcomes by race and class.
-While these rates have improved slightly over the past few years, Minnesota ranks in the bottom four states for four-year high school graduation for Black, Latinx, and Indigenous students.
+While these rates have improved slightly over the past few years, Minnesota ranks in the bottom four states for four-year high school graduation for Black, Latino, and Indigenous students.
 Only 60 percent of Minnesota's students of color graduate—and of that group, only one-third go on to enroll in post-secondary institutions.
 Thirty percent of low-income background students and students of color enrolled in college have to take remedial coursework.
-At the same time, as our student population grows more diverse, our education system is not built to serve them and meet their needs.
 These are the challenges that face our community.

-We are working towards an equitable future for all children in Minnesota.
 Teach For America is a network of leaders transforming the education landscape in the Twin Cities Metro Area in order to ensure that one day all students have access to an excellent education.
-We recruit and develop promising young leaders to teach in low-income schools for at least two years, then support their impact throughout their career, both within and outside of the education system.
-The majority of our alumni continue to work on issues impacting racial and educational equity in our community.
-They are leaders who are living out their dedication to the Teach For America mission in schools, policy, business, law, healthcare and non-profits across the Twin Cities.
+We recruit and develop promising young leaders to teach in low-income schools for at least two years, then support their impact throughout their careers, both within and outside of the education system.
+The majority of our alumni continue to live out their dedication to the Teach For America mission in schools, policy, business, law, healthcare, and nonprofits across the Twin Cities.

 Changemakers wanted.